loganrios/book1/_chapters/01-whiteglove.md

 Edgar looked confused.
 "Umm..."
 He looked to left, squinted, and bit his lip.
 He took out his own copy of the report, just stapled paper, and started scanning each of the pages.
 "Not that I can see."
 A brief glint of realization crossed his expression before being suppressed back into a now-feigned puzzlement.
 "Max, you wouldn't happen to have anything, would you?"

 "Pure chance, but I actually do."
 This was a hard smile to fight.
 "I think we can all concede that Mrs. Greene has appeared to toe the line for her Equipment Custodian duties for a good, long while.
-But we did encounter evidence that she might have a good reason to stay in her current position, beyond merely serving her country."
+But we did encounter evidence that she might have some extra reason to stay in her current position, beyond merely serving her country."

 A light turned on behind Cunningham's beady eyes as he raised a brow.
 "You don't say.
 How unforeseen."